 Using the 18F Methods

-The Method Cards are broken up into the four broad design phases your team is likely to go through during a project.
+The 18F Methods are broken up into the four broad design phases your team is likely to go through during a project.
 The four phases are Discover, Decide, Make, Validate.
 We provide cards that walk you through the steps of each phase and cards that deal with the fundamentals.
 While some cards refer to other methods, you may use them independently.
 You do not need to use all the cards in a section or complete certain tasks before moving on to others.
 Take whatever cards are most useful to your team and incorporate more tools as you’re ready.